-- 9. The possible ratings in each of the above categories are as follows. - Substantially Exceeds FSU's High Expectations: This rating recognizes unusually valuable and high-quality achievement.
+- Substantially Exceeds FSU's High Expectations: this rating recognizes unusually valuable and high quality achievement.
 It is used to identify candidates for early promotion and tenure or other significant recognition such as nomination for College and University awards or for named and endowed professorships.
-The Executive Committee supports this ranking by citing specific details and achievements in the record of the faculty member. - Exceeds FSU's High Expectations.
-This rating recognizes a faculty member achieving a level of performance that exceeds expectations and deserves special mention. - Meets FSU's High Expectations.
-This rating recognizes a faculty member achieving a level of performance that advances the mission of Department in a manner consistent with rank and Assignment of Responsibilities.
-For Assistant and Associate Professors, this level of performance must demonstrate adequate progress toward promotion and/or tenure, as appropriate, under the criteria listed in Article 10. - Official Concern.
-This rating identifies a faculty member that the Executive Committee deems is not achieving a level of performance that meets the expectations of Department in a manner consistent with rank and Assignment of Responsibilities.
+The Executive Committee supports this ranking by citing specific details and achievements in the record of the faculty member. - Exceeds FSU's High Expectations: This rating recognizes a faculty member achieving a level of performance that exceeds expectations and deserves special mention. - Meets FSU's High Expectations: This rating recognizes a faculty member achieving a level of performance that advances the mission of the Department in a manner consistent with rank and Assignment of Responsibilities.
+For Assistant and Associate Professors, and Specialized faculty, this level of performance must demonstrate adequate progress toward promotion and/or tenure, as appropriate, under the criteria listed in Article 11. - Official Concern: This rating identifies a faculty member that the Executive Committee deems is not achieving a level of performance that meets the expectations of the Department in a manner consistent with rank and Assignment of Responsibilities.
 The Executive Committee supports this ranking by citing specific details about the deficiencies in the record of the faculty member.
-The Executive Committee provides to the Chair written recommendations on steps that could be taken to improve performance. - Does Not Meet FSU's High Expectations.
-This rating identifies a faculty member that the Executive Committee deems has serious deficiencies in performance and/or persistent need for improvement, relative to rank and Assignment of Responsibilities.
+The Executive Committee provides to the chair written recommendations on steps that could be taken to improve performance. - Does Not Meet FSU's High Expectations: This rating identifies a faculty member that the Executive Committee deems has serious deficiencies in performance and or/persistent need for improvement, relative to rank and Assignment of Responsibilities.
 The Executive Committee supports the award of this ranking by citing specific details about the deficiencies in the record of the faculty member along with evidence of their persistence.
+The Executive Committee provides to the Chair written recommendations for action. - 9.
+An untenured faculty member whose performance is rated "Does Not Meet FSU's High Expectations" shall be placed on a Performance Improvement Plan.
+A tenured faculty member rated "Does Not Meet FSU's High Expectations" in any evaluation may be placed on a Performance Improvement Plan.
+The Performance Improvement Plans will be constructed following the guidelines given in the BOT-UFF Collective Bargaining Agreement.

-The Executive Committee provides to the Chair written recommendations for action. - 10.
-The overall rating of the Executive Committee for an individual faculty member is determined from the separate ratings in research, teaching, and service, weighted by the percentages for these categories listed in the individual's Assignment of Responsibilities for the evaluation period. - 11.
+- 10. The overall rating of the Executive Committee for an individual faculty member is determined from the separate ratings in research, teaching, and service weighted by the percentages for these categories listed in the individual's Assignment of Responsibilities for the evaluation period. - 11.
 Each member of the Executive Committee provides the Chair, for use in determining merit pay recommendations, a ranked list of all faculty in the Department other than themselves.
 The rankings are based on the evaluations of performance made according to the Assignment of Responsibilities in effect during the evaluation period and should conform with all University and College guidelines.
-The Chair or her/his designee compiles the distribution of rankings of each faculty member and use this as the Executive Committee's recommendation for merit pay increases.
-The Chair's and Executive Committee's rankings are both forwarded to the Dean of the College.
+The Chair or his/her designee compiles the distribution of rankings of each faculty member and use this as the Executive Committee's recommendation for merit pay increases.
+The Chair and Executive Committee's rankings are both forwarded to the Dan of the College.
 The Chair presents the Executive Committee with the formula used to establish the merit raises.